Not every job interview represents a good opportunity, but you don’t need to make any enemies. So a graceful rejection is smart.

 This may be your first reaction, and there is NO question that far too many employers ignore job applicants, quite rudely!
 So ignoring them feels like an appropriate response.

-However, for many reasons, including maintaining your reputation as a professional and NOT burning any bridges in the future, being polite and professional is a very good idea.
+However, for many reasons, including maintaining your reputation as a professional, politely turning down a job interview to keep the door open without burning bridges is a very good idea.

 The good news is that being professional may pay very big dividends in the future with this employer or these people because you have left a good impression even though you turned down this opportunity.